AnnaGerber/little-bits-js/3.pulse/instructions.md

 You can find a copy of this code in [3.pulse/pulse.js](./pulse.js)

+Run the code from the terminal e.g.

+    node 3.pulse/pulse.js

 ### What you'll see

 As you turn the dimmer clockwise, the speed at which the LEDs in the bargraph pulse will increase.
 The raw value read from the dimmer will be printed to the console.